-The Examinations Boards review the outcomes of external examiner moderation of programme(s) under consideration, conduct QA monitoring of assessment techniques, consistency of assessment and comparison of standards of programme(s) under consideration with national norms and best practice, agree assessment results for all learners of programme(s) under consideration, consider learner appeals in relation to assessment results and procedures of programme(s) under consideration, and make recommendations to Academic Council, review penalties applied to assessment activities of programme(s) under consideration and review/monitor statistics/trends regarding assessment results of programme(s) under consideration
+The Examination Boards review the outcomes of external examiner moderation of programme(s) under consideration, conduct QA monitoring of assessment techniques, consistency of assessment and comparison of standards of programme(s) under consideration with national norms and best practice, agree assessment results for all learners of programme(s) under consideration, consider learner appeals in relation to assessment results and procedures of programme(s) under consideration, and make recommendations to Academic Council, review penalties applied to assessment activities of programme(s) under consideration and review/monitor statistics/trends regarding assessment results of programme(s) under consideration.

-Finally the Academic Council reviews and ratifies all broadsheets of assessment results prior to forwarding to QQI, and makes final decisions on appeals made by students in relation to their assessment outcomes.
+Finally the Academic Council makes final decisions on appeals made by students in relation to their assessment outcomes.